micropython/micropython/docs/esp32/general.rst

 For your convenience, some of technical specifications are provided below:

 * Architecture: Xtensa Dual-Core 32-bit LX6
-* CPU frequency: 160MHz overclockable to 240MHz
+* CPU frequency: upto 240MHz
 * Total RAM available: 528KB (part of it reserved for system)
 * BootROM: 448KB
 * Internal FlashROM: None